ritaban06/ignite-new/README.md

-# Ignite - PDF Study Material Platform
+# Ignite - Samarth's Study Material Platform

 A secure PDF viewing platform built with the MERN stack, featuring role-based access control, Google OAuth integration, and Cloudflare R2 storage.
 Perfect for educational institutions and organizations that need to protect PDF content while providing seamless access to authorized users.